Wilhelmina Drucker: Life

-In 1893, Drucker and her right-hand-woman Dora Schook-Haver founded the weekly magazine Evolutie (Evolution) - this lasted until 1926.
-Drucker also lectured throughout the Netherlands, got involved in the establishment of several women's trade unions and in 1897 became a member of the newly founded Vereeniging Onderlinge Vrouwenbescherming (VOV, or Women's Mutual Protection Society), which worked for the rights of unmarried mothers and their children.
-Drucker stated that the VOV should be a militant organisation uniting all women - married or unmarried, with or without children - to work in the public sphere for women's rights and against unjust laws and outdated morality.
-She explained her thinking and ideas on the mission and role of the VOV, laying the foundations for later activist organisations such as Blijf van mijn Lijf (literally 'Stay away from my body, a network of women's shelters) and Vrouwen tegen Verkrachting (Women against Rape).
-For her militant calls for action to achieve women's equality, she was nicknamed 'Ijzeren'(iron) or 'Dolle'(mad) Mina, monikers that gained even more traction after her staging of a symbolic public burning of women's corsets.
+In 1893, Drucker and her right-hand-woman Dora Schook-Haver founded the weekly magazine Evolutie (Evolution); this lasted until 1926.
+Drucker also lectured throughout the Netherlands, got involved in the establishment of several women's trade unions and in 1897 became a member of the newly founded the Vereeniging Onderlinge Vrouwenbescherming (VOV, or Women's Mutual Protection Society), which worked for the rights of unmarried mothers and their children.
+Drucker stated that the VOV should be a militant organisation uniting all women – married or unmarried, with or without children – to work in the public sphere for women's rights and against unjust laws and outdated morality.
+She explained her thinking and ideas on the mission and role of the VOV, laying the foundations for later activist organisations such as Blijf van mijn Lijf (literally 'Stay away from my body, a network of women's shelters) and Vrouwen tegen Verkrachting (Women Against Rape).
+For her militant calls for action to achieve women's equality, she was nicknamed 'IJzeren' (Iron) or 'Dolle' (Mad) Mina, monikers that gained even more traction after her staging of a symbolic public burning of women's corsets.
 The highly publicised activist feminist group Dolle Mina, started in 1970, was named in honour of Wilhelmina Drucker, which was celebrated by a public brassiere-burning ceremony in Amsterdam.